master-hax/aosp-system-core/init/README.md

   This option connects stdin, stdout, and stderr to the console.
 It is mutually exclusive with the stdio_to_kmsg option, which only connects stdout and stderr to kmsg.

-`critical`
+`critical [<crash grudge hold mins>]`
 > This is a device-critical service.
-If it exits more than four times in four minutes or before boot completes, the device will reboot into bootloader.
+If it exits more than four times in _crash grudge hold mins_ minutes or before boot completes, the device will reboot into bootloader.
+  The default value of _crash grudge hold mins_ is 4.

 `disabled`
 > This service will not automatically start with its class.